A reality TV contestant had to watch her own alleged assault. Now Spain wants answers

 The environment in which this alleged incident took place is unique, but the anger that underpins much of the conversation in Spain is painfully familiar in the wake of the so-called Wolf Pack scandal, in which five men were charged with sexual abuse but not rape.
 Following more than a year of protests across the country, the men eventually had their convictions upgraded.

-Sensitivities were strong enough that numerous major companies, includign BBVA, Nissan and GlaxoSmithKline, dumped the show once the scandal erupted.
+Sensitivities were strong enough that numerous major companies, including BBVA, Nissan and GlaxoSmithKline, dumped the show once the scandal erupted.

 And Langcaster-James believes that reckoning could be good news for the industry.